dkhr/record-locator/README.md

 * The integer `3141592` encodes to the record locator `4ZVYR`
 * The integer `355688197484` encodes to the record locator `DEADBEEF`

-You can encode more than 33.5 million integers in a five-character record locator: the largest five-character RecordLocator, `ZZZZZ`, represents the integer `33554431`.
+You can encode more than 33.5 million integers in a five-character record locator: the largest five-character record locator, `ZZZZZ`, represents the integer `33554431`.

 For more information, see [Wikipedia's record locator article](https://en.wikipedia.org/wiki/Record_locator).